top of page

 • serg2zg

-A comprehensive guide on what to look out for and what you should think about when bringing home a new family companion
+A comprehensive guide on what to look out for and what you should think about when bringing home a new family companion.

-Ensuring your home is prepared for the addition of a puppy
+Ensuring your home is prepared for the addition of a puppy.

 1. Training and socialization: German Shepherds are highly intelligent dogs that require regular training and socialization.
 It's important to establish a consistent training routine and enroll your puppy in socialization classes as soon as possible or set strong socialization regimen.
 This can include daily obedience, puppy classes, or dedicated character building time.

 4. Puppy-proofing: German Shepherds are curious and playful dogs that will explore their new surroundings.
 It's important to puppy-proof your home by removing any potential hazards and securing loose items.
 Like a child, they will want to check everything out, so it’s the owner’s responsibility set up safety boundaries and other designated areas for your puppy to be comfortable and secure.
 Establishing a potty area either outside or on a Puppy-Pad is critical for the early days of a new puppy since you will be setting a behavior for the longterm.
+As the puppy ages, you may begin to teach the puppy to go to the bathroom when they wake up, after a meal, and before bed by going to the designated potty area.
+Teach them a cue word or 'magic' word so they can associate "potty"/"pee-pee"/"poo-poo" with going to the bathroom.
+That way, when they are adults, when you say that magic word, they will do their necessities.

 5. Vet Check-up: After bringing your puppy home, it's important to schedule a vet check-up as soon as possible.
 This will ensure that your puppy is healthy and up-to-date on vaccinations.
 We always Vet-Check our puppies before they are rehomed, but we still recommend going to your local vet as a follow up.